lief-project/LIEF/doc/sphinx/extended/disassembler/index.rst

             println!("{}", inst.to_string());
         }

-From a design perspective, the disassembler returns a *lazy* iterator which outputs a |lief-asm-instruction| instance when it evaluates the instruction at the address associated with the iterator's position.
+From a design perspective, the disassembler returns a *lazy* iterator, yielding a |lief-asm-instruction| instance as it evaluates the instruction at each address.

-Thus, when calling ``elf.disassemble_address(0x400)``, nothing is disassembled until the iterator is processed.
+Consequently, when calling ``elf.disassemble_address(0x400)``, no disassembly occurs until the iterator is advanced.

-An instruction is represented by the object: |lief-asm-instruction| which is extended by the following objects for each supported architecture:
+Instructions are represented by the |lief-asm-instruction| object, which is extended by architecture-specific objects:

 - |lief-asm-x86-instruction|
 - |lief-asm-arm-instruction|